Szymon-Czuszek/SAS-Data-Science/README.md

 Step 2: Data Presentation.
 PROC PRINT DATA=summing.
 Prints the dataset summing to display the computed variables:
 - FORMAT datetoday date11.; Formats the datetoday variable to display the date in the DATE11. format (e.g., "28-Nov-2024").

-Step 3: String Manipulation
+Step 3: String Manipulation DATA splitname.
-DATA splitname:

 Creates a dataset for demonstrating the SCAN function, which extracts parts of a string:
-Prefix = SCAN(name, 3);
-Extracts the third word from the name variable and assigns it to the variable Prefix.
+- Prefix = SCAN(name, 3); Extracts the third word from the name variable and assigns it to the variable Prefix.
-Input Data:
+- Input Data:
-Copy code
-Mr Ermin Dedic
-Dr Joanna Ratner
-For the first row, the third word is "Dedic".
+1. Mr Ermin Dedic - For the first row, the third word is "Dedic".
-For the second row, the third word is "Ratner".
+2. Dr Joanna Ratner - For the second row, the third word is "Ratner".

 DATALINES:

 Provides inline data to populate the name variable.